brndnmtthws/brndn-io/content/posts/mind-body-gut-connection/index.md

 microbiome data from 1,054 people, finding depleted Coprococcus and Dialister bacteria in those with depression[^6].
 What's more, about 90% of serotonin and 50% of dopamine in the body are produced in the gut, directly influencing mood regulation[^7].
-While this research is still developing and we should interpret it cautiously, the fundamental connection is becoming increasingly clear.
+This research is still developing, so I'd be careful about claiming too much from it, but it's hard to ignore how often gut issues and mood show up together.

 In my personal experience, I've found optimal wellbeing comes from a holistic
 approach: nutritious eating, daily movement, mindfulness practices, and quality